AhmadElnemr/EL2024/README.md

-# EL2024
+# Embedded_Linux_Diploma_2024
-Private embedded Linux diploma
+This repo for embedded Linux diploma's tasks and projects